kvarak/dnd/docs/_Classes/barbarian.md

 At 1st level, you discover or accept that your death is fated.
 If it is not your time to die yet, fate will be on your side.
 When you roll a 1 on a death saving throw, treat it as a 20.

 ### Grim Prophecy
 From 3rd level, the knowledge of your fate gives you a certain insight.
-You can cast *augury* at will as an action without using a material component, relying on your prophetic destiny to guide you.
+You can cast *augury* at will as an ***action*** without using a material component, relying on your prophetic destiny to guide you.
 Wisdom is your spellcasting ability for this spell.
 You can’t cast this spell in this way more than once per minute.

 ### Lamb to the Slaughter
 Also at 3rd level, your fate affords those that surround you a measure of protection.
-Once per turn when you take damage while raging, you can choose to grant a friendly creature that you can see within 30 feet of you other than yourself temporary hit points equal to half the damage you took.
+Once per turn when you take damage while raging, you can choose to grant a friendly creature that you can see within 30 ft of you other than yourself temporary hit points equal to half the damage you took.
 These temporary hit points last for one minute.

 ### Cruel Fate
 At 6th level, your death draws ever closer, but your skill grows in turn.
 If the *augury* spell would give you a random result, the result is Woe.
-Each time you cast *augury*, critically hit with an attack, or fail a death saving throw, you gain a defiance die, which is a d6.
-You can have up to two defiance dice at a time.
-Once per turn when you take damage from an attack, you can expend and roll one of your defiance dice, adding the roll to the damage result.
+Each time you cast *augury*, are critically hit with an attack or fail a death saving throw, you gain a Defiance die, which is a d6.
+You can have up to two Defiance dice at a time.
+Once per turn when you take damage from an attack, you can expend and roll one of your Defiance dice, adding the roll to the damage result.
 When you do, you also add the same result to your next attack roll and damage roll.

 ### Rise and Fall
 At 10th level, your destiny overpowers the lesser lives of others.
-When you have 0 hit points and a creature within 30 feet of you is dealt damage, you can choose to expend and roll your defiance die to increase the damage by the result, and recover an equal amount of hit points.
+When you have 0 hit points and an ally within 30 ft of you is dealt damage, you can choose to expend and roll your defiance die to increase the damage by the result, and recover an equal amount of hit points.

 ### Blood for Blood
 At 14th level, your destined death awaits your arrival, and you refuse to surrender before the end of your journey.
-Whenever you lose hit points while raging, you gain temporary hit points equal to half the amount of hit points you lost.
+The first time each round that you lose hit points while raging, you gain temporary hit points equal to half the amount of hit points lost.
 These temporary hit points last until the start of your next turn.
-Whenever you are reduced to 0 hit points while you are raging, you can use your reaction to make a single melee weapon attack against a target within your reach.
+Whenever you are reduced to 0 hit points while you are raging, you can use your ***reaction*** to make a single melee weapon attack against a target within reach.
 If this attack hits, it is a critical hit.